The role of T-helper/T-suppressor ratio in the adaptive immune response: a dynamical model: A network model of the adaptive immune system

-We show the results of numerical solution of (\ref{eq:b_dyn}), (\ref{eq:psi_dyn}), (\ref{eq:m_one_ag}) and (\ref{eq:p_dyn}) in Figures \ref{fig:beta}, \ref{fig:a}, \ref{fig:kappa} and \ref{fig:r_pim}, where $b_\mu$ and $\psi_\mu$ are plotted as a function of time for different choices of the inverse noise level $\beta$ (Fig. \ref{fig:beta}), time-dependence of $\pi_\mu^+$ (Fig. \ref{fig:a}), different values of the kinetic parameters $\lambda_\mu$, $\delta_\mu$ (Fig. \ref{fig:kappa}), and for different values of $\pi_\mu^-$ and antigen replication rate $r_\mu$ (Fig. \ref{fig:r_pim}).
-On the assumption that the affinity is an increasing function of time that saturates at large time, $\pi_\mu^+(t)$ was chosen as the following sigmoid function: \be \pi^+_\mu(t)=\pi_M [\pi_0+\tanh(\gamma(t-t^\star))] \ee where $\gamma, t^\star, \pi_M$ and $\pi_0$ are parameters that control, respectively, how fast, early and large the affinity grows and its initial value.
-Since the affinity is experimentally found to increase by four or five orders of magnitude over a period of a week, we chose $t^\star\leq 7$ and $\pi_0$ such that the ratio $\pi_\mu^+(\infty)/\pi_\mu^+(0)=(\pi_0+1)/(\pi_0-\tanh \gamma t^\star)$ between the final and the initial value of $\pi_\mu^+$ is $\order{(10^4-10^5)}$.
-However, the actual time-dependence of $\pi^+_\mu$ has no qualitative impact on the immune response, as long as it is an increasing function, whose limit is $\pi^+_\mu(\infty)>2r_\mu/\epsilon \kappa_\mu$.
-Plots show an immune response that follows perfectly the behaviour of the antigen, i.e. it expands B clones while the antigen concentration is increasing and contracts them when the antigen concentration is decreasing, so that both the B clone concentration and the antigen concentration are unimodal functions of time.
-The stochastic noise $T$ has the effect of mildly reducing the height of the peak in B clones concentration, thus increasing the peak in viral concentration, however the system will be able to remove the antigen even at high noise levels (see Fig. \ref{fig:beta}).
-The time-dependence of $\pi^+_\mu$, affects both the location and the height of the peaks, consistently with the intuition that the faster the affinity grows, the earlier and the smaller the peak in viral concentration.
-Fig. \ref{fig:a} shows that the affinity that starts increasing at day $t^\star=7$ with rate $\gamma=1$ outperforms
+Plots show an immune response that follows closely the behaviour of the antigen, i.e. it expands B clones while the antigen concentration is increasing and contracts them when the antigen concentration is decreasing, so that both B clone and antigen concentrations are unimodal functions of time, meaning that the system is able to accomplish homeostasis.
+Interestingly, the time-dependent $b_\nu$ concentration shows an initial plateau, which is consistent with the experimentally observed lag-time between an infection and a detectable immune response \cite{Janeway}.
+The stochastic noise $\beta^{-1}$ has the effect of mildly reducing the height of the peak in B clones concentration, thus increasing the peak in viral concentration, however the system will be able to remove the antigen even at high noise levels (see Fig. \ref{fig:beta}).
+The time-dependence of $\pi^+_\nu$, affects both the location and the height of the peaks, consistently with the intuition that the faster the affinity grows, the earlier and the smaller the peak in viral concentration.
+Fig. \ref{fig:a} shows that affinities increasing faster with time ($t^\star\!=\!7$, $v\!=\!1$) outperform those that increase slower ($t^\star\!=\!20$, $v\!=\!0.1$).
+The kinetic parameters $\lambda_\nu$ and $\delta_\nu$ have a mild effect on the shape of the B clonal concentration (see Fig. \ref{fig:kappa}), while Fig. \ref{fig:r_pim} (top panel) shows that $\pi_\nu^-$ affects the decay of B cells after the infection peak, potentially sustaining long-term memory.
+Fig. \ref{fig:r_pim} (bottom panel) shows that although faster replicating antigens attain much higher concentrations, they are still removed, for $\epsilon\!>\!2r_\nu/(\kappa_\nu\pi_\nu^+(\infty))$, on similar timescales, by triggering a stronger immune response.
+Finally, Fig. \ref{fig:e} shows that at the critical value $\epsilon\!=\!2r_\nu/(\kappa_\nu \pi_\nu^+(\infty))$ the model predicts a very slight increase in the B cell population and successful clearance of the antigen (top panels), however stochastic fluctuations are anticipated to become important at criticality, as Gillespie simulations in Sec. \ref{sec:Gillespie} will confirm.
+Conversely, as soon as $\epsilon$ is lowered below zero, the system becomes unresponsive and is not able to fight a single antigen, even if replicating slowly (Fig. \ref{fig:e}, bottom panels).